In 2022, HR and business leaders need to consider productivity measures that are better suited to the new ways of working.

 Another significant change can be seen in the way employees are getting promotions.
 As a result of remote or hybrid working, employees are now required to regularly communicate and work with different stakeholders from various departments, and each one of them plays a role in determining promotions and performance outcomes.
 This is why performance reviews and compensations should not be governed by direct line managers alone.

 Employee priorities are also shifting – with flexibility, diversity, and productivity measurement being their three main priorities.
-Flexibility is favoured by 76% of employees who want to put their personal life first and 83% who want to relocate and create their personal remote workspace.
+Flexibility is favored by 76% of employees who want to put their personal life first and 83% who want to relocate and create their personal remote workspace.
 In terms of diversity, employees and HR directors both agree that it will be a major propeller for business growth as well as a competitive differentiator.

 However, employees and companies don’t always see eye to eye when it comes to productivity measurement.
-86% of employees would choose to work in a company that measures productivity in terms of impacts and outcome, instead of the amount of output.
+86% of employees would choose to work in a company that measures productivity in terms of impacts and outcomes, instead of the amount of output.
 On the other hand, only half of HR directors believe that their companies would perform better if employees feel they are trusted to get the work done and provide quality contribution to the company.
 This gap now raises concerns that companies need a new approach in defining productivity and measuring employee performance.

-Focus areas for organisations in 2022
+Focus areas for organizations in 2022

 Rapid changes and transformation call for agility.
 The old productivity KPIs may no longer serve their purposes as effectively anymore and need to evolve accordingly if companies are to reduce their attrition rate and mitigate the prolonged Great Resignation.